-Enjoy a short self-drive break to New Brunswick, where you'll have the opportunity to see minke, fin, humpback and North Atlantic right whales.
+Enjoy a self-drive whale watching short break to New Brunswick, where you'll have the opportunity to see minke, fin, humpback and North Atlantic right whales.

-Day1: Fly to St John, collect hire car and transfer to Homeport Historic Inn
+Day1: Fly to St John & collect hire car

 St John (known in French as Ville de St Jean), is the largest city in the province, and the second largest in the maritime provinces after Halifax, Nova Scotia.
 Situated on the north shore of the Bay of Fundy, at the mouth of the St John River, it has a population of around 70,000.